-It wasn’t until much later that I remembered specifically chastising God during halftime about how He was making that day terrible.
-Little did I know that you can’t have the second-biggest comeback in NFL history without being down 38-10 in the 3rd quarter.
+It wasn’t until much later that I remembered specifically chastising God about how He was making that day terrible.
+Little did I realize in that moment that you can’t have the second-biggest comeback in NFL history without being down 38-10 in the 3rd quarter.
 God knew exactly what He was doing when He allowed those tickets not to sell, and when He allowed me to stay through halftime when I specifically said I wouldn’t.

 The title of this post is “God Cares About Football”, and I think that in a sense, it’s true.
 I don’t think God made the Colts win in order to touch my life, but He did use that win to touch my life.
 The Lord used the very specific desires and dreams of a kid who cared more about football than anything else to let me know that He cared about me.